JorgeCastilloPrz/jorgecastilloprz.github.io/_posts/2020-04-25-jetpack-compose-withconstraints.md

 ### ↔️ **Layout measuring**

+In Jetpack Compose, composables are backed by `LayoutNodes`, which are one of the possible nodes we can find on the composable tree.
+Each composable has its own `Layout`.

-JetPack is similar to Android in terms of how layout measuring works.
+Compose is similar to Android in terms of how layout measuring works.
 Parent layouts impose constraints to children, from top to bottom.
 Children can measure according to those constraints imposed by the parent.

 For cases where you need to code a custom layout with its own specific measuring logics, you should follow the same approach.
 With this you will ensure that it renders according to the available space, and never exceeds boundaries imposed by parent.